flectra-hq/documentation-user/content/administration/install.rst

 Repository
 ^^^^^^^^^^

-Flectra S.A. provides a repository that can be used with  Debian and Ubuntu distributions.
+FlectraHQ, Inc.. provides a repository that can be used with  Debian and Ubuntu distributions.
 It can be used to install *Flectra Community Edition* by executing the following commands:

 .. code-block:: console

-    $ wget -O - https://nightly.flectra.com/flectra.key | sudo apt-key add -
+    $ wget -O - https://nightly.flectrahq.com/flectra.key | sudo apt-key add -
-    $ sudo sh -c 'echo "deb http://nightly.flectra.com/2.0/nightly/deb/ ./" >> /etc/apt/sources.list.d/flectra.list'
+    $ sudo sh -c 'echo "deb http://nightly.flectrahq.com/2.0/nightly/deb/ ./" >> /etc/apt/sources.list.d/flectra.list'
     $ sudo apt-get update && sudo apt-get install flectra

 You can then use the usual `apt-get upgrade` command to keep your installation up-to-date.